-Mitigation Measure C.2 could reduce the impact of increased truck noise but not to a level that would be less than significant.
-Other than Mitigation Measure C.2, no additional mitigations are available for this impact other than reducing project operations.
+Mitigation Measure C.2 could reduce the impact of increased truck noise but not to a level that would be less than significant, if residences request funding and implement the soundproofing measures.
+Other than Mitigation Measure C.2, no additional mitigations are available for this impact other than reducing project operations (Project Alternative 6).
 Reducing project operations would be a substantial change to the proposed project and therefore is addressed as a component of Alternative 2B (Reduced Size/Reduced Daily Operations Alternative) in Chapter V of the 2013 EIR.

-Therefore, this impact is considered significant and unavoidable.
+Because the soundproofing is by request and may not be implemented by all residences that qualify, Therefore this impact is considered significant and unavoidable.